-a.
-Richmond Police Department employees may make attempts to identify any person they detain, arrest, or who come into the custody of the RPD.

-b.
-Acceptable forms of identification, which must include a photograph of the individual, include, but are not limited to; driver's licenses from any U.S. state or foreign country, government-issued IDs by a U.S. jurisdiction, foreign passports, and consular ID cards.
-All identification is subject to reasonable scrutiny and follow-up for authentication consistent with the provisions of this policy.

-c.
-An individual shall not be stopped or detained solely for the purpose of establishing his or her identity.
-However, if the individual has already been stopped for a lawful purpose, he or she may be subject to objectively reasonable additional detention in order to establish identity (e.g., inquiry into identity during the course of a lawful traffic stop).

-d.
-In exercising their discretion to use federal resources to establish an individual's identity, RPD employees should remain mindful that (1) their enforcement duties do not include civil immigration enforcement and (2) The Richmond Police Department stands by its mission to serve all Vermonters, including immigrant communities, and to ensure trust and cooperation of all victims/witnesses.
+- A. Richmond Police Department members may make attempts to identify any person they detain, arrest, or who come into the custody of the Richmond Police Department. - B. Acceptable forms of identification, which must include a photograph of the individual, include, but are not limited to; driver's licenses from any U.S. state or foreign country, government-issued IDs by a U.S. jurisdiction, foreign passports, and consular ID cards.
+All identification is subject to reasonable scrutiny and follow-up for authentication consistent with the provisions of this policy. - C. An individual shall not be stopped or detained solely for the purpose of establishing his or her identity.
+However, if the individual has already been stopped for a lawful purpose, he or she may be subject to objectively reasonable additional detention in order to establish identity (e.g., inquiry into identity during the course of a lawful traffic stop). - D. In exercising their discretion to use federal resources to establish an individual's identity, Richmond Police Department members should remain mindful that (1) their enforcement duties do not include civil immigration enforcement and (2) The Richmond Police Department stands by its mission to serve all Vermonters, including immigrant communities, and to ensure trust and cooperation of all victims/witnesses.
 Contact with federal authorities made to determine an individual's identity is restricted to the purpose of determining his or her identity.